taisei-project/taisei/doc/BUILD.rst

 Enable or disable the various renderer backends for Taisei.

+``-Dshader_transpiler`` is required for when OpenGL ES is used.

 .. code:: sh

    # for GL 3.3 (default)
    meson configure build/ -Dr_gl33=true
    # for GL ES 3.0
    meson configure build/ -Dr_gles30=true
-   # for GL ES 2.0
+   # for GL ES 2.0 (not recommended)
    meson configure build/ -Dr_gles20=true

-Note that GL ES 2.0 requires a few extensions to be present on your system to function correctly, most notably:
+**NOTE:** GL ES 2.0 is *not recommended* as it is unsupported and may not work correctly.
+However, if for some reason you still want to use it, it requires a few extensions to be present on your system to function correctly, most notably:

 - ``OES_depth_texture`` or ``GL_ANGLE_depth_texture``
 - ``OES_standard_derivatives``